Just how important is water to us? Without water, you will die within three days.

 This offering from Sawyer is one of the lightest and most portable ever.
 Featuring a .1 micron hollow fiber membrane filter and weighing only a mere 2 ounces, the Mini can be screwed onto water bottles that have standard threaded tops.
 The filter can last for up to a hundred thousand gallons.
 Sip straight from the water source or drink from the bottle.

 LifeStraw Water Filters will let you drink up to a thousand liters of water without common water contaminants such as chlorine and iodine.
-The compact size and the negligible weight (only 2 oz) make it the perfect companion for camping and hiking purposes.
+The compact size and the negligible weight (only 2 oz) make it the perfect companion for camping and backpacking purposes.
 Simply submerge the LifeStraw in a nearby pool of water and take a sip.
 You won’t have to wait for the chemicals to react or pump water when you have the LifeStraw packed.

 JBW’s Emergency Water Filter has an amazing .01 micron filter which can eliminate harmful chemicals such as iodine, chlorine, etc. It comes with a sealed bag for emergency purposes.
 The camo design is durable and great for concealment.

 Survivor Filter has a .05 micron UF membrane filter which can effectively remove giardia, protozoa, staph, bacteria, and viruses from the water you drink.
 The carbon-activated filter eliminates heavy metals, odors, chemicals, and the funny taste.
 The pre-filter cotton takes out the larger particles before it hits the carbon filter, ensuring a longer-lasting use.